apache/druid/docs/development/extensions-contrib/delta-lake.md

 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

 The Delta input source reads the configured Delta Lake table and extracts all the underlying delta files in the table's latest snapshot.
-These Delta Lake files are in versioned Parquet format
+These Delta Lake files are versioned Parquet files.

+## Version support

+The Delta Lake extension uses the Delta Kernel introduced in Delta Lake 3.0.0, which is compatible with Apache Spark 3.5.x.
+Older versions are unsupported, so consider upgrading to Delta Lake 3.0.x or higher to use this extension.

 ## Known limitations